metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

 Configurations
 --------------

-1. The entity manager to use
+1. The database connection to use

-    entity_manager_login:
+    db_connection:
         name: ""

-	The default for this setting is emtpy, resulting in the default Entity Manager to be used.
+	The default for this setting is emtpy, resulting in the default doctrine dbal connection to be used.
-	If you some specific value a specific entity manager will be used for storing and retieving RequestCounts.
+	If you specify some specific value a specific connection will be used for storing and retieving RequestCounts data.

 2. Counting duration